ishug86/analytics-splunk-app/Blog.md

 In such event, shared libraries can be used to catch such commits, flag the build and take other actions for example notify the user and his superior.
 So that the team can take appropriate decisions like reverting the commit or fixing the permissions on their git repositories.

-# Here is how you can do it:
+# Here is an example how you can do it:

-1)- Wrap your Jenkinsfile in a closure in your Jenkinsfile.
-For example in this case `integration` :
+1)- Wrap your Jenkinsfile in a parent closure.
+For example in this case `integration` is the parent closure:

 ![pasted_image_8_16_18__4_05_pm](https://user-images.githubusercontent.com/11368123/44235324-b631ed80-a16e-11e8-9d99-d31722ba9d74.png)

-2)- Since all the pipelines steps are under this closure, you can apply all your admin rules under this closure.
+2)- Since all the pipelines steps are under now under this closure, you can apply all your admin rules under this closure.

 3)- In shared libs, in integration block you can write this:-